GLOBAL ART HISTORY LECTURES

 "The tutor and course were both outstanding".

-"The resources were beautiful to look at and very inf
+"The resources were beautiful to look at and very informative too".

 Available to commission for public or private lectures.